tlubin/blt/README.md

 - Dependencies: KLEE (and related dependencies), python 2.7
 - Define environment variables $KLEE, $LLVM29, and $LLVMGCC to point to the source for your installation of KLEE, llvm-2.9, and llvm-gcc
 - Input:
+  - Source and header file of old implementation of code
+  - Source and header file of new implementation of code
+  - (optional) args.cpp and args.hpp file specifying argument-generating functions for each of the object methods
   - JSON file specifying the header file names, function names and types, argument types, (optional: random argument generator)
       - for more details, see provided examples (bag.json or calcs/json)
   - Specification of traces in Traces.cpp (see Traces.cpp in bag or calcs example)